FirstKlaas/LEDWall/doc/source/index.rst

 ^^^^^^

 For easy color manipulation as well as different hardware setups I wrote a python library.
-To get started, read the documentation of the :class:`~ledwall.component.Display` class.
+To get started, read the documentation of the :class:`~ledwall.components.Display` class.

 Contents